-As I continue typing, more emails pour in and my phone is ringing.
-At this point, I am not ready to take any calls so I let it go to voicemail.
+As I continue typing, more emails pour in, and my phone is ringing.
+At this point, I am not ready to take any calls, so I let them go to voicemail.
 I manage to deal with all of the emails as I finish my second cup of coffee.
 Before the phone rings again, I quickly jump in the shower and get ready to go to the office.

 My car is slowly warming up in my driveway and I decide to check emails one more time.
 Surprisingly, there were only 12 new messages in my inbox.
 I quickly open each one and make a mental note of those I can respond to as I am driving.
 I call the office to update our team on the day’s priorities and to let them know that I am on my way.

 When I arrive to the office, I am relieved to see that everyone has started working on the priority list.
 I set up my computer and check emails one more time before diving into the day.
 I can’t believe that it is almost 9am.

 The day is a whirlwind of activities, continuous emails, phone calls, and meetings.
 My stomach starts to rumble, telling me that I forgot to eat lunch again.
 I wander down to the café in our building and manage to scrounge up the last remnants of soup they had left.

 I walk back to my office and sit at my desk eating my soup as I scroll through ten new emails.
 One email catches my attention as it is titled “Addendum”.
 I never know whether to be happy or angry when I see these emails.
 This one was to notify us of an extension to our proposal deadline.
 I am somewhat relieved to know that we have another week but realize that my personal life will have to be put on hold once again.

 Our proposal was 90% complete…or so we thought.
 With this extra week, our client decides to review everything again and make some drastic improvements.
 I host another review meeting to ensure everyone’s opinions are heard and incorporated.